 Mitsubishi has revealed their e-Evolution concept at the 2017 Tokyo Motor Show.
 “We aim to provide vehicles that fulfill our customers' desires through outstanding design, combined with the powe...

 Honda will make a limited number of its hydrogen-fuelled saloons available in the UK from 2017.

 Mazda has all but confirmed a return to rotary-engined sports cars with the unveiling of the RX-Vision concept at the Tokyo Motor Show.
 Featuring a next-generation Skyactiv-R rotary powerplant, th...

 The IDS Concept uses radars, lasers and cameras pilot the car autonomously.
 Nissan hopes to have a self-driving car on sale by 2020.

 Most Popular This Week

-- 6 Post-Brexit: What drivers need to know
+- 6 BMW i4 EV revealed: What you need to know

 - 7 BMW X3 and X4 get tweaks for 2021